 So the hound is like a bee, and the honey is poisoned with nightmares, and, well… what?

 To be fair, the passage makes slightly more sense in context.
 Montag, a fireman whose principal job is burning books, has just come from an encounter with Clarisse, a teenage free spirit whose giddy inhalation of their natural environment has deeply unsettled Montag’s purely functional existence.
 In the novel’s future world, books have been made obsolete, perishing primarily due to the public’s lack of interest.
 Technical manuals and rule books still survive, but the firemen make sure that anyone so foolish as to harbor a forbidden volume regrets the mistake.
-It is a world protected against the invasion of foreign ideas, anything that
+It is a world protected against the invasion of foreign ideas, anything that might cause people to question their brutally vacant lives.
+Suicides are commonplace, and children with nothing better to do are regularly killed drag-racing at insane speeds, but this decadent extinction is apparently of less concern than the risk of wakening a thoroughly narcotized society.

 So when Montag meets this comely nonconformist who’s so much more attractive than his entertainment-addled wife, he’s deeply shaken.
 (Let’s not delve into the fact that Bradbury had a wife and young child waiting for him at home as he pounded out Fahrenheit.)
 It’s as if a dam holding back an ocean of similes has been shattered, and the prolix prose pours forth in purple gushers.